djkramnik/ui-annotations/README.md

 #### TODO

+  * test the projection methods

-  * implement the remainder of the projection methods...
+  * refactor the visual style projection to be asynchronous

   * project form has preview button.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.